 In this episode, we get to know the game and pass one your knowledge and new found insights to those in your life who have some to love the game or use it to enhance skills for the outdoor game!
 Know exactly what is futsal in the next 29 minutes.

 The game of futsal looks like a simple game of soccer on an indoor court, but there is more to it than this.
-In this episode, we break down the game of futsal and will compare it in some ways to the game of soccer.
-When you’re done listening to this episode, you’ll have a good idea of the lens to view futsal through.
+In this episode, I break down the game of futsal and will compare it in some ways to the game of soccer.
+When you’re done listening to this episode, you’ll have a good idea what futsal is from each of the main perspectives.

 The game of futsal has many similarities to soccer.
 Both games are played with the feet.
 No hands.
 And both games are played in a rectangular playing area with the objective for each team to put the ball in the opponent’s net.
 However, there are a lot of differences between the two games.
 Let’s break them down a little bit: